joelburton/Javascript2/sorting_hat.md

 Sorting Hat
 ===========

+[The Sorting Hat](http://www.youtube.com/watch?v=hbjksQapIfg) in Harry Potter is magically able to place students in their correct houses.
+In this exercise, we're going to build our own version of the sorting hat, but instead of using magic we'll be using the power of Javascript.
+Which is sometimes like magic.

 ###Dramatis Persone###
 [**The DOM**](https://developer.mozilla.org/en-US/docs/Web/API/document) - Document Object Model
 [`document.getElementById()`](https://developer.mozilla.org/en-US/docs/Web/API/document.getElementById) - a method for finding things by their IDs